sporniket/kicad-conversions--thomson-mo5--v1/README.md

 ## 1. What is **Conversion of the Thomson MO5 main board into Kicad**, and when to use it ?

 **Conversion of the Thomson MO5 main board into Kicad** is a conversion to Kicad EDA of the schematics of a computer released around 1984 known as the "Thomson MO5".

+There are two revisions of the motherboard :

+* The first version, with a Motorola gate array, is maintained on the `main` branch.
+* The second version, with an EFCIS gate array, is maintained on the `efcis_gate_array` branch.

 ### Licence